Retro-Commodore/RCEU1264-C64-PSU/README.md

 If you are a reseller, and use my designs, though the projects are open source, I'd like to ask you to donate a small amount of money, to cancer research for each sold device.

-The Mean Well IRM-20-5 is Short circuit / Overload / Over voltage protected (pdf's is in the documentation folder).
+The Mean Well IRM-20-5 is Short circuit / Overload / Over voltage protected (pdf's from Mean Well are in the documentation folder).